Oakland University Scholarships 2025–2026 | Automatic Merit, Costs & Honors

 Beyond the big automatic awards, Oakland University offers smaller programs and niche scholarships that can really add up.
 These opportunities are often overlooked because they’re tied to identity, special initiatives, or need-based circumstances.

-Golden Guarantee Covers full in-state tuition (up to 4 years) Michigan residents; family income ≤ $70k; assets < $50k; must qualify for Michigan Achievement Scholarship No (FAFSA + MAS required) Yes (4 years maximum) In-state families that meet income and asset rules and already receive the state MAS award
+Golden Guarantee Covers full in-state tuition (up to 4 years) MI residents, family income ≤ $70k, assets < $50k, must qualify for Michigan Achievement Scholarship No (FAFSA + MAS) Yes (4 years) In-state, income/asset rules, MAS award Mar 1 (priority)

-HS GPA ≥ 3.0; family income ≤ $70k; assets < $50k; must live in OU housing with housing charges left after other aid No Yes (if conditions continue to be met) Lower-income students who live on campus and keep at least a 3.0 GPA
+HS GPA ≥ 3.0; income ≤ $70k; assets < $50k; must live in OU housing with housing charges left after other aid No Yes (annual if criteria remain) Lower-income, on-campus, 3.0+ GPA Mar 1 (priority FAFSA)

-Disclaimer: Award amounts and GPA/eligibility criteria are based on official OU and AFROTC sources as of September 2025.
-Always verify with the university before applying; amounts and requirements may shift year to year.
+Disclaimer: Award amounts and criteria based on OU official/AFROTC sources as of late 2025.
+Confirm with the university for current details before applying.

-• OU’s general scholarship portal lists many small donor and departmental awards (often $500–$3,000) tied to clubs, Greek organizations, and campus groups.
-These vary by year and should be searched in the portal when it opens.
+• OU’s scholarship portal lists more donor and departmental awards ($500–$3,000) tied to clubs, organizations, and specific interests.
+Eligibility and amounts vary each year.

 Hidden Gems FAQ